 How to judge: are your [Chorus] sections byte-identical?

-Long songs (> 2:30) without [Bridge] — listeners get no relief / reset, third chorus feels like a repeat of the first two.
+Long songs (> 2:30) with no [Bridge] give the listener no relief or reset, so the third chorus feels like a rerun of the first two.
+A bridge is the one section meant to contrast — new chords, new lyrical angle, usually stripped-back energy.

-How to judge: song > 2:30 but lyrics only cycle Verse / Chorus.
+How to judge: song > 2:30 but the lyrics only cycle Verse / Chorus.

 3. Style implies loop / minimal

-lo-fi loop, minimal, hypnotic, repetitive — these style words tell the model “repetition is the goal”.
+lo-fi loop, minimal, hypnotic, repetitive, looping, droning — these style words tell the model that repetition is the point.
+They override your structure tags.

-How to judge: any of loop / minimal / hypnotic in style?
+How to judge: any of loop / minimal / hypnotic / looping in the style box?

 4. Verse lyrics too short, end up repeating

-2 lines of verse stretched across a 30s verse — model has to repeat those 2 lines.
+Two lines of verse stretched across a 30-second verse forces the model to repeat those two lines to fill the time.

 5. One-line hook

-[Chorus] containing just Turns out you'd already left — model repeats it 4× to fill the chorus duration.
-Across the song you hear that one line 24 times.
+A [Chorus] containing only Turns out you'd already left gets repeated about 4× to fill the chorus duration.
+Across a song with three choruses you can hear that one line roughly 24 times.

-How to judge: only 1 line under Chorus?
+How to judge: is there only one line under [Chorus]?

 6. No [Chorus 1] / [Chorus 2] numbering